vitorhirata/project-agrobio/biological_model/examples/README.md

 ## LATTICESIZE = 50, NSPECIE = 100, NRESOURCE = 3, DEATHPROB = 0.1, MUTATIONPROB = 0
 ## NRESOURCEDIST = 10, MAXTIME = 10000, TIMEINTERVAL = 100
 ```
-Click <a href="Runplot.mp4" download>here</a> to download a video of an execution of the program.
+Click [here](Runplot.mp4) to see the video of an execucion of the program.